alonho/blog/source/_posts/2012-12-03-a-hardware-lesson-for-software-developers-from-logical-gates-to-the-game-of-life.markdown

 When trying to apply this design in VHDL I quickly ran into brick walls.
 A sequential iteration over an entire matrix is not the VHDL 'way'.
 My guess is that a sequential design would generate much more logical gates and perhaps even be slower.

 > Software is often bound by memory and CPU.
-> Chip design is often bound by the amount of gates and timing issues which surface when signals travel through large amounts of gates.
+> Chip design is often bound by the amount of gates and timing issues, which surface when signals travel through large amounts of gates.

 VHDL encourages you to build small components and inter-connect them where needed.
 each component has it's own hardware resources and works in parallel to others.